farukince/click-tracker-npm-library-with-example-project/packages/click-tracker/README.md

 1.  **Problem Identification:** Defining a recurring need (tracking button clicks).
 2.  **Development:** Creating a reusable and configurable library with TypeScript.
 3.  **Integration:** Saving data to an external database using Supabase as a Backend-as-a-Service.
-4.  **Testing:** Verifying and testing the developed library in a local React application (the example project).
+4.  **Testing:** Verifying the developed library in a local React application (the example project).
 5.  **Documentation:** Preparing clear `README.md` files for both the library's users and the project itself.
-6.  **Publication:** Publishing the package to the NPM registry using `npm publish` and managing version control on GitHub with `git`.
+6.  **Publication:** Publishing the package to the NPM registry and managing version control on GitHub.

 ### Project Structure